umbraco/UmbracoCMSDocs/README.md

 ### Report issues and ask questions

+Did you find an issues with one of the articles or tutorials in this repository?

+Please let us know by [creating an issue on the Issue Tracker](https://github.com/umbraco/UmbracoCMSDocs/issues) and reference the article/tutorial in question.

+You are also more than welcome to use the Issue Tracker for any questions or comments you might have about the repository and the articles in it.

+If you have any questions about Umbraco on .NET Core and progress of the project, please use contact@umbraco.com instead.

 ## Status on Umbraco on .NET Core

 To follow the current status of the Umbraco on .NET Core project keep an eye on [the official Umbraco Blog](https://umbraco.com/blog/).